togashidm/Machine-Learning-ExerciseTracking/README.md

 A total of 8 remainder variables.
 In summary, the experiment recorded a total number of 160 (36 + 16 + 100 + 8) variables.

 Each individual performed 5 "classes" of exercises.
-Each exercise was repeat 10 times.
-All together derived a total of 19642 recorded observables, which were then split by Coursera into two files:
+Each exercise was repeated 10 times.
+All together a total of 19642 recorded observables were derived, which were then split by Coursera into two files:
 *  train set to create the Model loaded as "pml.training" is a dataframe of 19622 x 160
 *  test set to answer the Quiz loaded as "pml.testing"  is a dataframe of 20 x 160